Q: What's The Registration Queue

 Q: How can we get these remaining league fees to you?

 We'll always accept Snail Mail (see below for our physical mailing address), but the as far as electronic payments go, the captain will receive an e-mail with a link to an online payment portal displaying the team's remaining balance and a spot to make payments.
 This link can be distributed to the team for them to individually make payments and chip away at the balance.
 The captain gets copied into all online payment transactions so they can keep track of who has paid and who hasn't.
-If need be, Ryan can also take credit card payments over the phone (@ 585-507-7774 after 5pm - see the "Contact Us" page for our current "Virtual Office Hours").
+If need be, Ryan can also take credit card payments over the phone.
 Checks and cash will always work too.
 Checks and Money Orders can be made out to "KLOR

 " or "Kickball League of Rochester